Madagascar Country Commercial Guide

 Overview

 Investment in modern infrastructure is another key factor in the GOM’s effort to increase economic growth and alleviate poverty.
-The government envisages an ambitious array of infrastructure projects: roads to connect remote areas of the island to urban centers; replacing and building bridges and overpasses; strengthening the public health and education systems; and developing business parks and a new satellite city near the capital Antananarivo.
+The government envisages an ambitious array of infrastructure projects: highways, roads, and bridges to connect remote areas of the island to urban centers; replacing and building bridges and overpasses; strengthening the public health and education systems; and developing business parks and a new satellite city near the capital of Antananarivo.

 Leading Sub-Sectors